• Skip to primary navigation

 Tips

-Thick batter: the batter for a perfectly moist zucchini bread that is not wet in the center should be quite thick, almost like a soft dough.
-This is because the zucchini will release water while it cooks, and will make the zucchini bread just the right amount of moisture.
+Thick batter: the batter for a perfectly moist zucchini bread that is not wet in the center should be pretty dense, almost like a soft dough.
+This is because the zucchini will release water while it cooks, making the zucchini bread with just the right amount of moisture.

-Keep it simple: we find that in vegan baking simple is often better and tastier.
-In this case, for instance, there's absolutely no need for an egg replacer, like flax egg, banana, or apple sauce.
+Keep it simple: in vegan baking, simple is often better and tastier.
+For instance, there’s no need for an egg replacer, like flax egg, banana, or apple sauce.
 Grated zucchini is binding enough.

 Questions